cdlib/quickcheck-demo/README.md

 ## Motivation

 What do "traditional" unit test look like?
-What are there limitations?
+What are their limitations?

 * [JUnit 5: Parameterized Tests](http://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests)